 I grew up surrounded by the natural color fields of California’s San Joaquin Valley.
 Crop rotations regularly presented different forms and textures, and each season brought new colors in sections and rows.
 These geometric structures and planes that formed the wide-open landscape of my youth have always played strongly in my imagination and in my compositions.

-I look at relatively empty fields which stand in stark opposition to a sterile sky and contrast them to the complex blocks and lines of the city.
-The highways and roads slicing through the landscape divide and order space into the most elemental forms of drawing and painting.
+Family ties frequently return me to the Valley, where I continue to be inspired by the relatively empty spaces plotted under large skies.
+They are a welcome contrast to the more complex blocks and lines of the city I call home.
+The highways and roads slicing through all of these California landscapes divide and order space into the most elemental forms of drawing and painting.
 These lines and structures bear the weight of my compositions.
 Color ties them to emotion.
 In my paintings, elements of abstraction and formal structure are incorporated to lend ambiguity to the implied narrative of each piece.
 The story is left to the viewer.